Mikejo5000/vsts-docs-pr/docs/boards/backlogs/overview.md

 ## Related articles

-You access tools provided by VSTS and TFS by connecting from a client to the server, either in the cloud or on-premises.
+You access tools provided by Azure Boards and TFS by connecting from a client to the server, either in the cloud or on-premises.
 Some web portal tools require additional Visual Studio Subscriptions or Advanced/VS Enterprise access.
 To learn more, see [Permissions and access for work tracking](../../organizations/security/permissions-access-work-tracking.md).

 For an overview of all your customization options, see [Customize your work tracking experience](../../reference/customize-work.md).